Saint Michael's Church (Rochester, New York)

-Saint Michael's of Rochester Roman Catholic church located in Rochester, New York.
-Standing at 246 ft, it is the 10th tallest building in Rochester.
-It is a currently active parish church within the Roman Catholic Diocese of Rochester, Monroe Central Deanery, and is one of three churches that make up the Saint Frances Xavier Cabrini Parish, alongside Church of the Annunciation, and Our Lady of the Americas Church.
-Masses at St. Michael’s Church are currently only celebrated in Spanish.
+Saint Michael's Church is a Roman Catholic church located at 869 North Clinton Avenue in Rochester, New York.
+Standing at 256 ft, its tower is the tallest church steeple in Rochester and the 10th tallest structure in the city.
+It was the tallest building in Rochester from its completion in 1890 until the construction of the Kodak Tower in 1914.
+The church is an active parish within the Roman Catholic Diocese of Rochester, Monroe Central Deanery, and is one of three churches that make up the Saint Frances Xavier Cabrini Parish, alongside Church of the Annunciation and Our Lady of the Americas Church.
+Masses at St. Michael's are currently celebrated only in Spanish.
+The church complex is the sole remaining example of an entirely 19th-century religious campus in Rochester.